drbeco/drbeco/README.md

 * I learned to code in ROM BASIC on a Prologica CP500 TRS80. (see full specs bellow)
 * My second language was C, and it was love at first sight
 * I still have all my backups, passing from one computer to the next one, since Christmas 1987.
 * All my computers have names.
-They are, in order:
+Here they are, in (more or less) chronological order:
   - 1987, Elefante, Desktop, CP500  Prologica CP500 TRS80, z80 8-bit 2MHz processor with 48KB RAM, 2 5 1/4 diskette slots.
   - 1989, Gorila, Desktop, IBM PC-XT, 8088 8-bit 4.7MHz processor with 1MB RAM and 44MB HD.
   - 1993, Hamster, Laptop Epson ActionNote 500, 486 50MHz processor with 4MB RAM and 120MB HD.